vishakhp/test_repository/README.md

 docker run --name website -v $(pwd):/usr/share/nginx/html -dp 8080:80 nginx:latest
 # the contents are mounted.
 So, whenever you do some changes to the file index.html, changes are automatically reflected in the docker host.

+# if you have a file inside the container ( the container is present in the docker host), then that also gets reflected in the local computer host).

+#The following command takes us inside the running container inside the docker host and presents a linux file stucture

+docker exec -it website bash

+# to check the file which we had previously mounted

+cd usr/share/nginx/html

+# to exit the container, press control + d